-Which island to choose in the Maldives
+Which Maldives island to visit?

 The Maldives is a gorgeous idyll, known for its brilliant white sandy beaches and hypnotising tropical waters that dazzle in every hue of blue.
 Even the pickiest traveller wouldn’t be able to dispute the fact that this is a sensational island destination, the bucket list type that everyone should try and see at least once in their lives.
 Located in the Indian Ocean, to the southwest of India and Sri Lanka, this phenomenal archipelago is made up of 1 192 islands (200 of which are inhabited) that are grouped naturally in 26 atolls, any of which promises a sublime holiday in paradise.